vanHeemstraPublications/dev-to/articles/defense-in-depth-of-cyber-carrots.md

 ---

-*This article is part of our Crossplane Adventures series.
+*This article is part of our Infrastructure as Code Adventures series.
 Previously: [Testing Your Cloud Infrastructure Like IKEA Furniture: A Guide to Crossplane v2 End-to-End Testing](#)*

 ---